Chart Color Schemes

 Hammondville has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 11 projects that are likely to impact the area.
-Notable projects include the M5 Motorway Westbound Traffic Upgrade, Georges Cove Residences, La Vie @ Casula, and Holsworthy Local Centre Mixed-Use Development.
-The following list details those projects considered most relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 11 such projects that could impact the area.
+Notable among these are the M5 Motorway Westbound Traffic Upgrade, Georges Cove Residences, La Vie @ Casula, and Holsworthy Local Centre Mixed-Use Development.
+The following list provides details on those likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.